Editions

 Index files using the deprecated version 1 data format are available

-.
+as index.json and latest.json.
 These files will remain available

 for existing users, but should not be used for new applications.